Work with znodes

 Node does not exist: /z_persistent/child1

-In conclusion, let’s check that ephemeral Znodes are removed automatically after the client disconnection.
-To do this, run the quit command and start the new client session by running zkCli.sh.
-Then call the ls / command to get all children of the root Znode.
+In conclusion, let’s check that ephemeral znodes are removed automatically after the client disconnection.
+To do this, run the quit command and start a new client session by running zkCli.sh.
+Then, call the ls / command to get all children of the root znode.
 You will find out the following:

-• The persistent Znode /z_persistent is removed, as we have deleted it in the example above.
+• The persistent znode /z_persistent is not available, as it has been deleted in the example above.

 The output: